 A WG proposing a wireless project shall demonstrate coexistence through the preparation of a Coexistence Assurance (CA) document unless it is not applicable.

-- a) Will the WG create a CA document as part of the WG balloting process as described in Clause 13? (yes/no) - b) If not, explain why the CA document is not applicable.
+a) Will the WG create a CA document as part of the WG balloting process as described in Clause 13? (yes/no)

-Item b).
-This project is not a wireless project; therefore, the CA document is not applicable.
+b) If not, explain why the CA document is not applicable.